HarrisonRS23/YouTubeVideoDownloader/README.md

 The requirements.txt file contains the necessary libraries and their versions needed to run the script.

 ## Running the Script
-To run the script, cd into env then execute the script using python3.
+To run the script, execute the script using python3 app.py.
 Upon execution, a graphical user interface (GUI) will appear, prompting you to enter a YouTube video URL and select the desired resolution for downloading.

-### cd env/
 ### python3 app.py

 ## The following functionalities are included: